thedynamiclinker/we/We.md

 Welcome to We

-We is a dictionary.
+We is mostly just a dictionary.

 The `dictionary` directory contains that dictionary.

-The `Documentation` directory contains some text that relies on that dictionary.
+The `Documentation` directory contains some simple text that relies on that dictionary.

 The goal of We is to record and transmit a simple, unsophisticated, unimpressive set of thoughts.
 A humble set of bits, representing nothing particularly novel or deep.